prenext/organiser/README.md

 ## Getting Started

-Before using the Organiser App, you'll need to install it on your Android device.
+Before using the Organizer App, you'll need to install it on your Android device.
 Please follow the installation instructions below.

 ## Installation

 1. **Download from Google Play Store**: Visit the Google Play Store on your Android device.

-2. **Search for "Organiser App"**: In the search bar, enter "Organiser App."
+2. **Search for "Organizer App"**: In the search bar, enter "Organizer App."

-3. **Install the App**: Locate the Organiser App in the search results and tap the "Install" button.
+3. **Install the App**: Locate the Organizer App in the search results and tap the "Install" button.

 4. **Open the App**: After installation is complete, open the app from your device's app drawer.